Wordluc/GTUI/README.md

 # Terminal Interface Framework in Go

 This framework allows you to build terminal applications in Go without worrying about the complexities of rendering and event calling.
 It automatically handles screen refreshing when necessary, optimizing performance.
+To see a "demo",you can launch `go run Smoke_Test/main.go`
 ### Features:

 - **Element Support:**